-If the pain is very severe your GP will be able to quickly access UZ Leuven, i.e. arrange a consultation with the spinal disorder care programme, so that measures such as medication, physiotherapy and/or nerve root infiltration can be considered to make you more comfortable.
+If the pain is very severe your GP will be able to quickly access UZ Leuven, i.e. arrange a consultation with the spinal disorder care programme, so that measures such as medication, physiotherapy and/or nerve root infiltration can be considered in order to make you more comfortable.

 If the pain persists nevertheless, an operation may be an option from six weeks after the onset of the radiating pain.
-During that period your GP will have fast track access to the neurosurgery or orthopaedics surgery departments for advice.
+During that period your GP will have fast track access to arrange a consultation with the neurosurgery or orthopaedic surgery departments.
 If necessary, particularly if infiltration or an operation are being considered, a scan will be arranged.
 To make an appointment call 016 34 25 60.